-We all are born to love stories.
+We are born to love stories.
 Kids read tales of dragons and knights.
 They play cops and robbers.
-As teenagers we dream of changing the world.
-We want to be someone with a great story; someone worth writing about.
+As teenagers, we dream of changing the world.
+We want to be someone with a great story, someone worth writing about.

 In the Bible, we believe in a particular kind of story.

-There is a creation, man falls into sin, we try to get back but ultimately fail, then Jesus comes to be our salvific sacrifice that finally leads us to to transfiguration, both here on earth and in the New Jerusalem.
-That's the Christian take to the story of humankind throughout history, but also throughout our own lives.
+There is a creation; man falls into sin, and we attempt to get back but ultimately fail.
+Jesus comes to be the salvific sacrifice that finally leads us to transfiguration, both here on earth and in the New Jerusalem.
+That's the Christian take on the story of humankind throughout history and our lives.
 Most Christians go through some kind of creation-fall-attempt-salvation-transfiguration in their life.

 That's the Christian take, but like I said, everyone loves stories.

 There is a non-Christian take.
-John Mark Comer of Bridgetown Church in Portland coined the term "Secular Salvation" as a way to describe the experience of people who don't have any faith orientation.
+John Mark Comer of Bridgetown Church in Portland coined the term "Secular Salvation" to describe the experience of people with no faith orientation.

-They are born into the world as innocent children (creation).
-Most people believe they are inherently good and that it is the world that oppresses, changes, and makes them bad.
+It goes like this.
+People are born into the world as innocent children (creation).
+However, we don't stay that way.
+The prevailing belief is that we are all inherently good and that it is the world that oppresses, changes, and makes them evil.

-This is "the fall".
+This is "the fall."
 Parents encourage a specific kind of sexuality.
 A political party forces an ideology.
-The influence of the world oppresses us and changes us into something less than.
+The world's influence oppresses us and changes us into something less than.

-The rest of our lives are spent trying to get back to that innocent baby we were before the world's oppression changed us.
-Our attempts include yoga, meditation, "throwing off the chains" of whatever ideology you feel is oppressive, and self-seeking.
-It's all about finding who we truly are.
+The rest of our lives are spent trying to return to that innocent baby we were before the world's oppression changed us.
+This is the secular attempt at salvation.
+Our attempts include yoga, meditation, and "throwing off the chains" of whatever ideology you feel is oppressive and discriminates against you.
+It's all about finding who we really are.

-However, we can never truly throw off all the things that have influenced us.
-Our parents will always shape our views, culture will always have something to say about our sexuality, and we cannot get rid of these things by our own strength.
+However, we can never honestly throw off everything that has influenced us.
+Our parents will always shape our views, culture will always have something to say about our sexuality, and we cannot get rid of these things by our strength.

 So our search for "salvation" becomes a hopeless wandering through the desert.
 There is no secular salvation, so we settle for secular pacification.
-The statistics show that their is a drastic increase in drug use in the past decade, including Schedule II drugs like opioids and other inhibitors.
-If we can't reach the "ultimate" or have salvation, then humans have a habit of drowning their desire for more in drugs, alcohol, or other substances.
+The statistics show that there has been a drastic increase in drug use in the past decade, including Schedule II drugs like opioids and other inhibitors.
+If we can't reach the "ultimate" or have salvation, humans have a habit of drowning their desire for more in drugs, alcohol, or other substances.

-This causes us to have a "transfiguration," but unlike the biblical new body in a new heaven and new earth, we transform to a shell of former self.
-For the person on the journey towards secular salvation, they will never have that fulfillment of our innate desire for "something more."
+This causes us to have a "transfiguration."
+But unlike the biblical new body in a new heaven and new earth, we transform into a shell of our former self.
+As a result, the person on the journey towards secular salvation will never have that fulfillment of our innate desire for "something more."

-It's here that we can lose hope and that's the most dangerous thing of all.
+It's here that we can lose hope, which is the most dangerous thing.